Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #129 – August 08, 2025
 📝 Request: 📞 LIVE CALL - GENERAL: are you open right now?
 ✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
 Caller said: 'are you open right now?'.
 System operational with auto-response generation and logging.

+log #130 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: the problem with rodents.
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from Anonymous.
+Caller said: 'the problem with rodents.'.
+System operational with auto-response generation and logging.

+log #131 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i'm calling because i have a problem with rodents.
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from Anonymous.
+Caller said: 'i'm calling because i have a problem with rodents.'.
+System operational with auto-response generation and logging.

+log #132 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: a 31 for richmond avenue?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'a 31 for richmond avenue?'.
+System operational with auto-response generation and logging.

+log #133 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: hello
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'hello'.
+System operational with auto-response generation and logging.

+log #134 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have a heating problem at my apartment
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have a heating problem at my apartment'.
+System operational with auto-response generation and logging.

+log #135 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: can you help me with an issue?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'can you help me with an issue?'.
+System operational with auto-response generation and logging.

+log #136 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my stove isn't working properly
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my stove isn't working properly'.
+System operational with auto-response generation and logging.

+log #137 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: hello
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'hello'.
+System operational with auto-response generation and logging.

+log #138 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have a heating problem at my apartment
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have a heating problem at my apartment'.
+System operational with auto-response generation and logging.

+log #139 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: can you help me with an issue?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'can you help me with an issue?'.
+System operational with auto-response generation and logging.

+log #140 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my stove isn't working properly
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my stove isn't working properly'.
+System operational with auto-response generation and logging.